Your Newborn Baby's Development and Milestones

 • Moro reflex.
 If your baby is startled by a sudden noise or shift in the position of their head, they may react by extending their arms and legs before quickly pulling them close again.

 • Strong grip.
-When you touch your baby’s palm, they will instinctively grip your finger tightly.
-However, be careful not to rely on this grip to support them, as your baby has no control over it and may let go suddenly.
+When you touch your baby’s palm, you’ll notice the newborn grip in action as they instinctively hold your finger tightly.
+However, be mindful not to rely on this newborn grip to support your little one, as they have no control over it and might suddenly let go.

 • Stepping.
 When you hold your newborn in a standing position with the soles of their feet touching a surface, you might notice them make a stepping or walking motion.